oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 #### IO bandwidth limit tuning

 IO limit is tuned by a mechanism in MOM.
 For each vDisk, its IO bandwidth limit should be in range (min bandwidth limit, max bandwidth limit) which is set in engine.

-Here, we assume that vDisks can be either high priority or low priority.
-We use the following policy to automatic tuning the IO limit: First of all, mom should detect the congestion in local host.
-It uses the following method
+We use the following policy to automatic tuning the IO limit:

-*   It collects latency, io/s and bytes/s info of every vm in this host from ovirt guest agent.
+*   MOM collects vDisk latency, io/s and bytes/s info of every vmin this host from ovirt guest agent.
 *   The average latency is calculated:

        SD average latency = sum of vDisk average latency/ vDisk average IO size* weight (for vDisks residing in the SD)